ItzBlitz98/torrentflix/README.md

 To update the app and dependencies (scrapers might need to updated if they break)

-Simple cd into the directory you cloned and run
+Simply cd into the directory you cloned and run

 ```
 $ git pull origin master && npm update